- City Departments

 Commercial Waste Collection

-For businesses that already use WM for waste collection, you will be transitioned to the new rate structure.
-This will result in a rate decrease for most businesses, but will result in a rate increase for some.
-For businesses that will experience a rate increase, WM will be contacting you to review your service levels and needs and "right-size" your service to ensure that you have the proper balance of garbage, recyclables, and organic waste collection and the proper frequency of service to minimize your rates.
+For businesses that use WM for waste collection, you should have been transitioned to the new rate structure and been contacted by WM to "right-size" your service to ensure that you have the proper balance of garbage, recyclables, and organic waste collection and the proper frequency of service to minimize your rates.

-For businesses that use a hauler other than WM, you will be allowed to remain with your current hauler for up to five years until October 2027, assuming your hauler obtains a permit from the City and meets all City requirements to continue providing service.
-You may switch to WM at any time over the next five years, but may not switch to another hauler.
-If you switch to WM, you will not be able to switch back to your prior hauler or another hauler.
+The only hauler other than WM that has permit for waste collection in Westlake Village is Universal Waste Systems, Inc. For businesses that use Universal Waste Systems, you will be allowed to remain with them until October 2027, at which time you will be required to switch to WM.
+You may switch to WM at any time prior to October 2027, but you may not switch to another hauler.
+If you switch to WM, you will not be able to switch back to Universal Waste Systems.

 - Who provides commercial waste collection in Westlake Village?